FivoA/JavaRayTracing/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-This Code has been built with inspiration from the "Ray Tracing in One Weekend" - series by Peter Shirley, Trevor David Black, and Steve Hollasch as well as being largely built off of my learnings from the course IN0039 at the Technical University of Munich!
+This Code has been built with inspiration from the "Ray Tracing in One Weekend" - series by Peter Shirley, Trevor David Black, and Steve Hollasch as well as being largely based on my learnings from the course IN0039 at the Technical University of Munich!
 * [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)